A Guide to Everything You Want to Know About Credit

 How can I find my credit score?

-You can also obtain scores from FICO’s competitors, which will give you a good idea of where you stand with potential lenders, using a number of free services.
-There are lots of websites and personal finance apps that allow you to check your score(s) regularly—just do your research and make sure they’re legitimate before you input any of your information.
+You can also get scores from FICO’s competitors using a number of free services, which will give you a good idea of where you stand with potential lenders.
+There are lots of websites and personal finance apps that allow you to check your scores regularly—just do your research and make sure they’re legitimate before you input any of your information.

 What information is included in a credit report?

-Your credit report includes personal identification information, in addition to a list of current and past accounts, payment history, negative marks that indicate risk to a lender, and a record of who has accessed your credit history.
+Your credit report includes personal identification information, plus a list of current and past accounts, payment history, negative marks that indicate risk to a lender, and a record of who has accessed your credit history.

 Negative marks on your credit report due to issues like missed payments, collections, bankruptcies, repossessions, or foreclosures must be removed from your report after a set period of time—typically seven years.

 The credit bureaus get the information included in your report from your creditors, who willingly share information like your payment history and inquiries with the bureaus.
-Although your lenders aren’t required to report your information, they share it with the credit bureaus because they also use the data collected to make decisions about risk associated with individuals.
-Lenders might not share information with all three bureaus, so your credit report may look different from bureau to bureau.
+Although your lenders aren’t required to report your information, they share it with the credit bureaus because they also use the data collected by the bureaus to make decisions about the risk of lending to a given person.
+Lenders might not choose to share information with all three bureaus, so your credit report may look different from bureau to bureau.

 Data around repossessions, bankruptcies, and foreclosures are accessible to the credit bureaus by way of public record.

-Regular bills like utility bills and rent don’t typically end up on your credit report unless there is a payment issue that leads to your account being sent to collections or an eviction.
+Regular bills like utility bills and rent don’t typically end up on your credit report unless there's a payment issue that leads to your account being sent to collections or an eviction.